a-oxide/DeepLoL/README.md

  All LView & LView python scripts configurations reside in config.ini file.
 First you must set the path to the scripts folder with the following config (you can find the config.ini in LView folder):

   `::scriptsFolder=\<folder\>`

-This program is not for personal or commercial use.
-This is a WIP and should *not* be used as is.

 ## How can i use Formatter?

 First, you will need to do "pip install black" because the python definitions need to be defined in every way.
 It doesn't see some files, but that's okay.
 Then put it to "Gameplayscripts" and type "python format.py".